Microblading: Hollywood’s Secret to Achieving Naturally Defined Eyebrows

 Compared to Microblading, Microfeathering™ has similar maintenance.
 The treatment is a two-part process, with touch-up’s one to two months after the first session.
 Because Microfeathering™ has finer strokes compared to microblading, it lasts slightly less as long.
 It is expected to last around eight to twelve months depending on the person.

 Microshading Microshading is the ideal technique for those looking for filled in, thick, “boy brows."
 Like Mircofeathering™ and microblading, microshading also uses a handheld or manual tool to create customizable brows.
 The big difference is that, unlike microblading and Microfeathering™, Microshading does not draw on hair-like strokes.
 Instead, it uses a stippling method of dotting the pigment into the skin.
 This creates more of a powdered eyebrow that you would achieve with eyebrow powder.
 Think Kim Kardashian or Kylie Jenner.

-Ombré Brows are a type of microshading but have a two-tone effect, like with ombré hair.
+This type of microshading has a two-tone effect — à la ombré hair.
 The tails of the brow are darker and fade into light color as it reaches the start of the eyebrow.
 It is a better option for someone looking for a trendier brow or someone with a darker skin tone.

 Microshading is expected to last just as long as microblading with a touch-up a month after the treatment and annual touch-ups.
 Many people opt for a combination of both microblading and microshading if they have thinner brows.

 The treatment is a great option for someone looking for smudge proof, low maintenance, and natural looking eyebrows.
 Aside from the initial investment of around $700 or $800, you would also need to sacrifice about two hours for the procedure and a brief touch up once a year.
 If you are looking to entirely reconstruct, fill in gaps, or add definition then microblading can be the answer to achieve those picture perfect brows you have always been dreaming of!